FranciscoMoretti/site/data/blog/comparing-deep-research-uis.md

 "**Research Steps**" occupy a significant portion of the screen real estate, making the process transparent to users.
 Unlike interfaces that focus solely on the result, Manus treats the journey as equally important.

 One notable feature is how Manus handles **planning**.
 The interface displays an explicit research plan but _doesn't pause for user confirmation or feedback_.
-This creates a smoother experience but removes user agency from the research process.
+However, it does ask clarifying questions when needed.
+This creates a smoother experience, when gotten right but depends a lot on quality of the decision making.

 ![Manus UI - 2](/assets/ui-manus-2.png)